Incorporation Guide

 Unlike in an LLC, where an unlimited number of members can manage their LLC themselves or hire a manager to do so, corporations are subject to defined models of corporate governance.
 The most commonly adopted corporate structure works like this:

-These roles often intersect—for example, a CEO might sit on the board and hold shares in the company.
+These roles often intersect.
+For example, a CEO might sit on the board and hold shares in the company.

 Private corporations (for example, small family-owned businesses) have more freedom when it comes to management structure.
 Public corporations are subject to stricter regulations.